joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/001-Threats.md

 ## Backdoors and Logic Bombs

-### Backdoors

-Backdoors are covert methods used to bypass normal security and authentication controls on a system.
+- **Backdoors**

     - Allow unauthorized access by bypassing regular security measures.
     - Originally created for maintenance or repair purposes.
     - Example: Remote Access Trojan (RAT) allows remote control of infected systems.

-**Mitigation:**
-- Use intrusion detection systems to monitor unauthorized access.
-- Regularly patch and update systems to close known vulnerabilities.

-### Easter Eggs

-Easter eggs are hidden features or jokes intentionally embedded in software.
+- **Easter Eggs**

     - An insecure coding practice often meant as a harmless joke or "gift" to users.
     - Related to logic bombs, but typically non-malicious.
     - Example: Typing "do a barrel roll" in Google's search bar triggers a visual effect.

-**Mitigation:**
-- Conduct regular code reviews to remove unintended or insecure features.
-- Enforce strict coding standards to prevent unnecessary hidden functions.

-### Logic Bombs

-Logic bombs are malicious code inserted into software that is triggered by specific conditions.
+- **Logic Bombs**

     - Executes harmful functions when triggered by certain events.
     - Typically inserted by insiders with malicious intent, such as disgruntled employees.
     - Not installed directly by malware but hidden within existing code.

-**Mitigation:**

-- Restrict system access to authorized personnel.
-- Regularly review code for malicious inserts.
-- Monitor for unusual system behavior.
-- Educate on cybersecurity best practices.

 ## Key Logger